LADSoft/OrangeC/build.md

 Building orange C happens in three steps.
 First, the executables are built.
 Then, the C Runtime library is built.
 After that, the distribution release files are built.

 To build the executables you can either install Borland C++ 5.5, the free version, or you you can install Visual Studio Express.
 The build files for Visual Studio Express assume VC2010, I don't know if they will port forward.

+If you want to use VC to compile the executables, install the command line build environment (using VCVARS32.bat) and type:

+    ms.bat

+If you want to include the help programs into the built project, make sure the .NET prerequisets are installed and type:

+    mshelp.bat

 The first time you build various steps have to be taken to bootstrap the build.
 For a first time build or if you want to make sure the entire thing gets built, cd to the source directory and type: